 This is a great place to stay without having to enter the city.
 We needed to visit Tadkeshwar Mahadham and chose to stay outside the city.
 The hotel owner and receptionist were both very friendly.
 Food and Service were as great as it could get in the Mountains.
 Balcony view was simply unmatched with a view of the Himalayan ranges.
 We stayed in the Studio Apartment room which comes with a small kitchen and other facilities should your stay become extended.

 Situated in the lower hills of the Shivalik range, Morni is among the frequented hill stations near Delhi.
-With its cool altitude, mesmerizing landscapes and myriad opportunities for trekking, rock-climbing and other adventure sports, Morni Hill is ideal for a summer vacation nearby to Delhi.
-Just 5 hours drive from Delhi and 45 km from Chandigarh, Morni in Panchkula district combines the best of an idyllic retreat with action, adventure, and fun.
+With its cool altitude, mesmerizing landscapes, and myriad opportunities for trekking, rock-climbing, and other adventure sports, Morni Hill is ideal for a summer vacation nearby to Delhi.
+Just a 5-hour drive from Delhi and 45 km from Chandigarh, Morni in Panchkula district combines the best of an idyllic retreat with action, adventure, and fun.

 Things to do: Bird watching is a common activity here in Morni, as the hill station is dominated by a large variety of birds such as Kalij Pheasant, Crested Kingfisher, Red Peafowl, Wallcreeper, Himalayan Bulbul, Grey & Black Francolins, Treecreeper, Oriental Turtle Dove, etc. Besides, you could be lucky enough even to watch wild animals such as leopards, wild boar, langur, sambar, hyenas, hare, etc.

-After covering the 20 kms from Nadda Sahib, the beauty of Morni was really mesmerizing.
-The weather of Morni is really thrilling.
+After covering the 20 km from Nadda Sahib, the beauty of Morni was really mesmerizing.
+The weather in Morni is really thrilling.
 One can see 180 degrees lighting view from Tikri at night which is worth seeing.
 No pollution.
-Its a quiet and peaceful place to introspect.
+It’s a quiet and peaceful place to introspect.
 If you want to be with yourself, then come to Morni for 2 or 3 days.

 Activities and things to do: